sentinelb51/revoltgo/README.md

 - Hard-to-maintain codebase and odd design choices (wrapping Client and Time for each struct)
 - ... this list can go on

-### This project provides
+## Features

+RevoltGo as a project provides:

-- Broader API coverage compared to other Revolt Go projects
+- Broader, up-to-date API coverage and functionality compared to other Revolt Go projects
 - Extensive customisability due to low-level bindings
-- Consistent, cleaner and maintainable codebase
+- Consistent, cleaner, and maintainable codebase

-- More up-to-date functionality with the API
+Additionally, revoltgo provides quality-of-life features such as:

+- Permission calculator
+- Lightweight ratelimit handling
+- Automatic re-connects on websocket failures
+- State/cache updates for members, roles, channels, and servers

 ## Getting started